learn-the-web/topics/forms.md

 </form>
 ```

 Most often the button’s type should be set to “submit”.
-But if you don’t want it to submit the form and control the button with Javascript, leave the `type` attribute off.
+But if you don’t want it to submit the form and control the button with JavaScript, leave the `type` attribute off.

 ---